How Parole Works in Georgia

 Life Without Parole

-Governor Zell Miller signed into law an act effective May 1, 1993, creating life without parole as a sentencing option in first degree murder cases containing certain aggravating circumstances.
+In 1993 life without parole as a sentencing option in first degree murder cases containing certain aggravating circumstances was created.

 Constitutional amendments effective January 1, 1995, mandate life-without-parole sentences for other crimes.
 An inmate receiving a second conviction for any serious violent felony must be sentenced to life without parole.
 These so-called “seven deadly sins” felonies are murder, rape, armed robbery, aggravated sodomy, kidnapping, aggravated child molestation and aggravated sexual battery.